jlinoff/grok/README.md

 The `-s` tells the program to print the summary statistics.

-The `-r` says to reject any file that contains the valid copyright notice so that we only print the ones with the valid copyright notice.
+The `-r` says to reject any file that contains the valid copyright notice so that we only print the ones _without_ the valid copyright notice.

 The `-i` says to only include the files that have the specified extensions.